MinisBett/osu-replay-resampler/README.md

 Furthermore, no support is likely to be given.

 But feel free to submit issues if you found a bug or you need help, I may take a look at it!

-**Please don't use the Ultimate Osu Sever Switcher Discord for support.
-I may transform that server into an universal Discord server for all of my applications.**